Tibetan Bridge of Curzútt

 Shuttle bus service and Infopoint

-From the end of March, there is a daily shuttle bus service with departure and arrival at the Infopoint in Monte Carasso (Via el Cunvent 3).
-In the morning the bus takes you up to San Defendente's oratory: departure every 45 minutes between 9.15am and 11.30am.
+From April to the end of October, there is a daily shuttle bus service with departure and arrival at the Infopoint in Monte Carasso (Via el Cunvent 3).
+In the morning the bus takes you up to San Defendente's oratory: departure every 45 minutes between 9.15am (10am in automn) and 11.30am.
 In the afternoon, the shuttle bus bring you back to Monte Carasso: departure at the parking Pairolo under Curzútt, every 30 minutes between 3pm and 6pm.
-Ticket office for both the shuttle bus and the cable car at the Infopoint in Monte Carasso (open from 9am to 1pm, every day).
+Ticket office for both the shuttle bus and the cable car at the Infopoint in Monte Carasso (open from 9am to 4pm, every day).

 For wine lovers